AshishJha14411/HostingLP/readme.md

 ## Time taken

-4 hours and 30 mins
+9 hours = 4 hours and 30 mins + 4 hours and 30 mins(responsive)

 ## Learned
 - More on creating shapes
+- More on Margins
 ### The deployed Version Link

 [Hosting](https://hostingplat.netlify.app/)